 The second oldest community in Washington, Tenleytown overlooks the city from its highest point and blends a small town feel with a vibrant array of urban amenities along Wisconsin Avenue.
 Shopping, dining, recreation, and top-notch education are all within close walking distance of the neighborhood’s tree-lined streets and two-story single-family homes.
 Multi-generational and family-oriented, Tenleytown continues to be among DC’s most sought-after and stable communities.

 Tenleytown is a vibrant retail corridor with a mix of local-serving amenities and a small supply of destination restaurants and retail.
 It is experiencing continued investment from real estate developers and business owners looking to come to the neighborhood.
-Over the next 6 years, more than 1,500 new residential units will be added to the market in addition to approximately 250,000 square feet of retail.
+Over the next 5 years, more than 1,500 new residential units will be added to the market in addition to approximately 295,000 square feet of retail and 62,000 square feet of office space.
 Four residential and mixed-use projects are currently in the pipeline.

 High Spending Capacity

 Tenleytown has an affluent, local-serving population, as well as a sizeable white-collar workforce population.
 Educational institutions add an additional 20K people to the consumer mix.